gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 The Spirito effect is observed at high Vds voltages and low Id currents.
 High Vds voltages because this results in a greater change in cell power as the cell current changes.
 Low Id because this gives the cells more time to thermally runaway -- at higher currents the individual cells do not get a chance to thermally runaway since the entire package quickly hits it's thermal limit.

-For a really good read on the Spirito effect, see [NASA's publication: Power MOSFET Thermal Instability Operation Characterization Support](/electronics/components/transistors/mosfets/nasa-tm-2010-216684-power-mosfet-thermal-instability-operation.pdf)
+For a really good read on the Spirito effect, see [NASA's publication: Power MOSFET Thermal Instability Operation Characterization Support](/electronics/components/transistors/mosfets/_assets/nasa-tm-2010-216684-power-mosfet-thermal-instability-operation.pdf)

+{{% ref "fig-mosfet-soa-diagram-with-annotations" %}} shows a MOSFETs SOA diagram.

-{{% figure src="mosfet-soa-diagram-with-annotations.png" width="700" caption="A MOSFET SOA (safe operating area) diagram, showing the different limits which bound the area." %}}
+{{% figure ref="fig-mosfet-soa-diagram-with-annotations" src="_assets/mosfet-soa-diagram-with-annotations.png" width="700" caption="A MOSFET SOA (safe operating area) diagram, showing the different limits which bound the area." %}}

 1. Rds(on) Limit: When `\(V_{DS}\)` is very low, it means that the MOSFET is driven to saturation, and the MOSFET acts if it has a fixed drain-source resistance, `\(R_{DS(on)}\)`.
 This gives a linear relationship between voltage and current and is the limit line in the upper-left section of the SOA graph.
 1. Package Current Limit: MOSFET datasheets will specify a maximum current, irrespective of the amount of power dissipation.
 The current limit is driven by physical parts inside the package which are not the silicon MOSFET cell(s), but the surrounding lead wires, bonding clips, e.t.c.
 This gives the upper-centre horizontal line on the SOA graph.